Malaysia national football team: Peter Cklamovski appointment and 2027 AFC Asian Cup qualification

-2025 falsification scandal
+Falsification scandal (2025–2026)

 On 26 September 2025, the FAM and seven "Malaysian heritage" players Gabriel Felipe Arrocha, Facundo Tomás Garcés, Rodrigo Julián Holgado, Imanol Javier Machuca, João Vitor Brandão Figueiredo, Jon Irazábal Iraurgui and Héctor Alejandro Hevel Serrano were sanctioned by FIFA after an investigation uncovered falsification and forgery of documents relating to the players' eligibility.
 The scandal involved attempts to register foreign-born footballers as Malaysian nationals, who played for Malaysia in the third round of the 2027 AFC Asian Cup qualifiers against Nepal and Vietnam.
 FIFA imposed a fine of CHF 350,000 (approximately RM 1.9 million) on FAM, while each player received an individual fine of CHF 2,000 (about RM 10,560) and a 12-month suspension from all football related activities.
 FAM announced that it would appeal the sanctions.
 On 6 October 2025, FIFA released an official report detailing falsifications concerning the players' eligibility, including the alleged birthplaces of their grandparents.
 While FAM claimed that the seven players had grandparents born in Malaysia, FIFA discovered that their grandparents had in fact been born in Argentina, Brazil, Spain and the Netherlands.
 FIFA condemned the act as a deliberate attempt to deceive, describing it as a serious breach of sporting integrity that undermines confidence in fair competition and compromises the fundamental principles of honesty and transparency in football.
 On 3 November 2025, the FIFA Appeal Committee rejected FAM's appeal and the sanctions stood.

+On 17 December 2025, FIFA overturned the results of three friendly matches of Malaysia (against Cape Verde, Singapore and Palestine) into 0–3 defeats.
+On 5 March 2026, CAS dismissed FAM's appeal had slightly eased the punishments against the players.
+On 17 March 2026, the AFC also overturned the results of two matches in the third round qualification of 2027 Asian Cup against Nepal and Vietnam into 0–3 defeats, which resulted in Malaysia failing to qualify for the 2027 AFC Asian Cup.
+On 18 June 2026, FAM announced that Cklamovski, along with his assistants has departed from the national team by mutual consent.